-Whether it’s turning that pet grooming side hustle into a full-time gig or it’s creating a dating app for seniors, starting a business is a thrilling experience for any first-time entrepreneur.
+Whether it’s turning that pet grooming side hustle into a full-time gig or creating a dating app for seniors, starting a business is a thrilling experience for any first-time entrepreneur.

-But while creating your company logo and hiring your first employee is certainly fun, starting a business also comes with some less-than-exciting responsibilities.
+But while creating your company logo and hiring your first employee is certainly fun, starting a business also comes with less-than-exciting responsibilities.
 Namely, bookkeeping and filing taxes.

 When you’re just getting started you might be tempted to just figure out your accounting stuff down the road.
 But that would be a mistake.